randy3k/arrangements/README.md

 Documentation:
 [http://randy3k.github.io/arrangements](https://randy3k.github.io/arrangements)

-Fast generators and iterators for permutations, combinations and partitions.
-The iterators allow users to generate arrangements in a memory efficient manner and the generated arrangements are in lexicographical (dictionary) order.
-Permutations and combinations can be drawn with/without replacement and support multisets.
-It has been demonstrated that ‘arrangements’ outperforms most of the existing packages of similar kind.
-Some benchmarks could be found at
+Fast generators and iterators for permutations, combinations, integer partitions and compositions.
+The arrangements are in lexicographical order and generated iteratively in a memory efficient manner.
+It has been demonstrated that ‘arrangements’ outperforms most existing packages of similar kind.
+Benchmarks could be found at
 <https://randy3k.github.io/arrangements/articles/benchmark.html>.

 ## Installation